ericwq/examples/tty/ref.md

 - Transport sender behavior
   - The transport sender updates the receiver to the current state of the object by sending an Instruction: a self-contained message listing the source and target states and the binary “diff” between them.
-  - This “diff” is a logical one, calculated by the ob- ject implementation.
+  - This “diff” is a logical one, calculated by the object implementation.
-  - The ultimate semantics of the pro- tocol depend on the type of object, and are not dictated by SSP.
+  - The ultimate semantics of the protocol depend on the type of object, and are not dictated by SSP.
   - For user inputs, the diff contains every intervening keystroke.
   - For screen states, it is only the minimal message that transforms the client’s frame to the current one.
 - Transport sender timing